zengxiaofei/HapHiC/README.md

 ## <span id="installation">Installation</span>

-HapHiC has been tested and validated on servers running Linux, equipped with either Intel Xeon or AMD EPYC CPUs.
+HapHiC has been tested and validated on servers running Linux, equipped with either Intel Xeon, AMD EPYC, or Hygon C86 CPUs.

 ```bash
 # (1) Download HapHiC from GitHub